jhu12/jhu12.github.io/index.md

 ## About Me

 Hi!
-I'm a 4th year UBC student studying business and computer science, and currently working as an assistant in the Office of Pediatric Surgical Evaluation and Innovation at BC Children's Hospital Research Institute.
-My strengths lie at the intersection of data analysis and business thinking, and I'm passionate about using technology to create value.
+I'm a 4th year UBC student studying business and computer science, and currently working as an assistant with the Hippy Research Lab at BC Children's Hospital.
+My strengths lie at the intersection of data analysis and business thinking.
+Having one year of full time experience working at BC Children's Hospital, I am passionate about using technology to create value in the field of healthcare.
 I am open-minded, reflective, and eager to learn!

 ## Research Work

-Since May 2021, I have been working as an undergraduate research assistant to professor Arslan Aziz at UBC Sauder School of Business.
+In 2021, I worked as an undergraduate research assistant to professor Arslan Aziz at UBC Sauder School of Business.
 Below are a few samples of my work.
-I have been using R to create visualizations which help to clearly and effectively communicate findings from the experiment data.
+I mainly used R to create visualizations which helped to clearly and effectively communicate findings from experiment data.

 [Figure 4: User Activity Levels](https://jhu12.github.io/samples/fig4.html)